-- Always exercise extreme caution whenever handling gasoline. - · Always refuel outdoors or in a well-ventilated area. - Always turn off the engine before refueling. - Do not overfill the tank.
+- · Always exercise extreme caution whenever handling gasoline. - · Always refuel outdoors or in a well-ventilated area. - Always turn off the engine before refueling. - Do not overfill the tank.
 Do not fill the tank neck. - Do not smoke or allow open flames or sparks in or near the area where refueling is performed or where gasoline is stored. - If gasoline spills on your skin or clothing, immediately wash it off with soap and water and change clothing. - Never start the engine or let it run in an enclosed area.
-Engine exhaust fumes are poisonous and can cause loss of consciousness or death in a short time. - Turn the fuel valve off whenever the snowmobile is stored or parked.
+Engine exhaust fumes are poisonous and can cause loss of consciousness or death in a short time.